craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

+### 6.6.x to 7.0.0
+WARNING - this is a major release and requires software upgrades.
+If you are using Debian upgrade it to 11 (bullseye).

+Use packages from install.md after the upgrade to be sure to have the relevant packages for the update.

+If you upgrade a Debian system to bullseye be sure to have the new postgis packages installed (see install.md) before you upgrade database clusters.

 ### 6.6.0 to 6.6.1
 A code base update (e.g. with git pull) and an Apache restart is sufficient.